Scrapbooking Tips and Ideas

-"Scrapbooking is a great way to keep memories of a special occasion such as a baptism, a retirement party, or any occasion."
+Synopsis: These tips may be helpful when scrapbooking to keep memories of a special occasion such as a baptism a retirement party or any occasion.

 Scrapbooking is one of the favorite pastimes in America.
 Compared to photo albums, scrapbooks typically contain more than only pics but also a ton of personal history.

 There are no strict rules in creating scrapbooks since it involves only a little creativity and fun.
 You are not required to break the bank to start a scrapbook project, used items will work.